 Liverpool's 10 biggest sales of all time

-Another policy of selling stars if they desire to leave has ensured a quick turnover of players, but without the financial pulling power of Manchester City, Manchester United, or Chelsea, the Reds have had to adapt, and it's reaped the rewards.
+A policy of letting players leave if they get itchy feet has helped ensure a quick turnover of players.
+Without the financial pulling power of Manchester City, Manchester United, or Chelsea, the Reds have had to adapt, but it's reaped significant rewards.

 They were able to win the Champions League in 2019, and the Premier League for the very first time in 2020, both of which were aided by some of the sales on this list.

-After winning the Golden Boot in England's U-17 World Cup triumph in 2017, Brewster came under the spotlight, although he was never trusted with a Premier League appearance by Klopp.
+After winning the Golden Boot in England's under-17 World Cup triumph in 2017, Brewster came under the spotlight, although he was never trusted with a top-flight appearance from Klopp.

 Instead he went on loan to Swansea City for the second-half of the 2019/20 season, and his 11 goals in 22 games convinced Sheffield United to pay over the odds for him.